lee2sman/cui_spring2025/pages/syllabus.md

 # Homework

-All work is to be submitted on time by 11:59pm on the day before our class.
+All work is to be submitted on time before our class starts each week.
 I ask for work to be turned in before class so I have time to review it so I know how you are doing.
 For each day late, your grade will drop a part letter grade.

 # Accessiblity Statement